Meet the doctor

 “As we all know, healthcare system changed”

-“It is an oversaturated system that leads to long waits, frustrated patients and burned out doctors.
-Medicare and other insurances dictate how to practice medicine and how to run
+It has become an oversaturated system that often leads to long waits, frustrated patients, and burned-out doctors.
+Medicare and other insurance systems can dictate how to practice medicine and how to run a medical office.
+The insurance-based healthcare system places pressure on both doctors and patients.